networkop/tkng/content/cni/_index.md

         * **Encapsulating in the overlay** -- VXLAN is still the most popular encap type.

 {{% notice info %}}
-The above mechanisms are not determined exclusively by the undelying network.
+The above mechanisms are not determined exclusively by the underlying network.
 Plugins can use a mixture of different methods (e.g. host-based static routes for the same L2 segment and overlays for anything else) and the choice can be made purely based on operational complexity (e.g. overlays over BGP).
 {{% /notice %}}

 {{% notice note %}}